 After about 8.5 miles of the trail weaving around the mountainside, we took a break at a road in front of the embankment for a dam, though at the time, I didn’t realize what it was a dam for.
 (I assumed there was water on the other side, but given the largest bodies of water I remember seeing so far were the Whitewater River and Deep Creek, I wasn’t really expecting much.)

-After a mile and a half of climbing, the trail went over a crest and Silverwood Lake came into view, a giant, blue oasis in the middle of, well, not quite desert, but it was definitely a very welcome sight to see.
-If anything was the “shock to the senses” that the Whitewater was billed as, it was this lake.
+After a mile and a half of climbing, the trail went over a crest and Silverwood Lake came into view, a giant, blue oasis in the middle of the not-quite-desert.
+Definitely a very welcome sight to see; if anything so far could be rightfully called the “shock to the senses” that the Whitewater River was billed as, it was this lake.
 The next three or so miles of trail climbed along the side of the lake’s basin, with occasional access points to beaches on the lakeside.
 A few small flocks of ducks floated in the lake, and off in the distance, someone in a power boat was driving around in circles.

 We finally made it to the Cleghorn Picnic Area at 1 pm, starving and ready for food.
 After calling the pizza place and starting to make our order, a hitch arose: the delivery driver didn’t start until 3!
 I didn’t really want to wait around for two hours before I could get food, but, pizza!, and also there was a covered picnic area to wait out the sun.
 So, we opted to wait, expecting other groups of hikers would arrive behind us and we could all make one giant order to save on the delivery charge.